antirez/dump1090/README.md

 With --aggressive it is possible to activate the *aggressive mode* that is a modified version of the Mode S packet detection and decoding.
-THe aggresive mode uses more CPU usually (especially if there are many planes sending DF17 packets), but can detect a few more messages.
+The aggresive mode uses more CPU usually (especially if there are many planes sending DF17 packets), but can detect a few more messages.

 The algorithm in aggressive mode is modified in the following ways:

 * Up to two demodulation errors are tolerated (adjacent entires in the magnitude vector with the same eight).
 Normally only messages without errors are checked.
-* It tries to fix DF17 messages trying every two bits combination.
+* It tries to fix DF17 messages with CRC errors resulting from any two bit errors.

 The use of aggressive mdoe is only advised in places where there is low traffic in order to have a chance to capture some more messages.

 Debug mode
 ---